Bedrock-OSS/bedrock-wiki/docs/scripting/script-server.md

 We may decide to execute a function at a certain time in the future.
 This is known as "scheduling a call".

-In script API, native javascript methods like `setTimeout` and `setInterval` do not exist in the scripting engine.
-Minecraft has instead implemented their own scheduling methods that work using game ticks instead of real time.
+When using the Script API, native JavaScript functions like `setTimeout` and `setInterval` do not exist in the scripting runtime.
+Minecraft instead has its own scheduling methods, which work using game ticks instead of real time.

-These methods can be accessed from the `system` object obtained by importing:
+These methods can be accessed from the `system` object obtained by importing.

 ```js
 import { system } from "@minecraft/server";
 ```

-There are two methods for it:

 ### Scheduling Timers

-`system.run(callback)` - Runs a specified function at the next available future time.
+`system.run(callback: () => void): number` - Runs a specified function at the next available future time.
 This is frequently used to implement delayed behaviors and game loops.
 When run within the context of an event handler, this will generally run the code at the end of the same tick where the event occurred.
-When run in other code (a system.run callout), this will run the function in the next tick.
-Note, however, that depending on load on the system, running in the same or next tick is not guaranteed.
+When run in other code (a `system.run` callout), this will run the function in the next tick.
+Note that, depending on the load of the system, running in the same or next tick is not guaranteed.

 ```js
 import { system, world } from "@minecraft/server";